rohankadekodi/WineFS/README.md

 ## Contents

 1. `Linux-5.1/` contains the Linux 5.1 kernel with WineFS, NOVA, PMFS as loadable modules and ext4-DAX, xfs-DAX as built-in modules
-2. `dependencies/` contains packages and scripts to resolve dependencies
-3. `rocksdb/` contains RocksDB source code and benchmarks
+2. `RocksDB/` contains RocksDB source code and YCSB benchmarking suite
-4. `filebench/` contains the Filebench source code and benchmarks
+4. `Filebench/` contains the Filebench source code and benchmarks
-5. `lmdb/` contains the LMDB source code and benchmarks
+5. `LMDB/` contains the LMDB source code and benchmarks
-6. `wiredtiger/` contains the WiredTiger source code and benchmarks
+6. `WiredTiger/` contains the WiredTiger source code and benchmarks
 7. `scripts/` contains scripts to compile and run workloads and kernel

 ## Artifact Evaluation